cmu-is-projects/chessHub/README.md

-# ChessHubAPI
+# ChessHub

-To start the ChessHubAPI Phoenix app:
+To start the ChessHub Phoenix app:

   * Install dependencies with `mix deps.get`
   * Create and migrate the database with `mix ecto.create && mix ecto.migrate`